Weakly-supervised Multi-output Regression via Correlated Gaussian Processes: Introduction

 \section{Introduction}

-The goal of multi-output regression is to estimate multiple latent functions, each corresponding to a group or a source, over a common domain of input and output.
-It learns from the observed input, output and source membership label $\{(\x_i, y_i, z_i)\}$ by borrowing strength from potential between-source commonalities.
-The capability to account for dependencies between outputs improves the accuracy of prediction and estimation.
-Indeed, in recent years, multi-output regression has seen great success within the machine learning community, specifically in Gaussian processes (GP) \citep[e.g.,][]{ dai2017efficient, alvarez2011computationally}.
-This success is mainly attributed to the fact that correlated outputs can be expressed as a realization from a single GP, where commonalities are modeled through inducing cross-correlations between outputs \citep[e.g.,][]{alvarez2013linear, kaiser2018bayesian, kontar2018nonparametric}.
-In the literature, the resulting GP has been termed ``Multi-output", ``Multivariate" or a ``Multi-task" GP.
-In this paper we refer to this class of models as MGP.
+Multi-output regression aims to estimate multiple unknown or latent functions for observations arising from a known number of outputs/groups.
+In each group, the inferential target is a function that relates a possibly multivariate vector of covariates to a univariate outcome.
+Relative to a separate regression for each group, multi-output regression is statistically appealing as it can borrow strength by exploiting potential between-group similarities resulting in improved learning and prediction accuracy.
+This is related to the general principle of hierarchical Bayesian models or multilevel models, where separate estimates may vary greatly in precision necessitating statistical borrowing of information between groups of varying sizes.
+For instance, healthcare datasets that aim to fit regression curves across different ethnicities may benefit from an integrative multi-output analysis so that minority groups can leverage knowledge from groups with more data.

-However, the success stories of MGPs have mainly relied on the existence of \textit{fully labeled data}, where for each observation there exists a correct label that indicates its group membership.
-In many applications, group labels are often hard or expensive to obtain, creating acute needs for methods that can handle data without complete group labels.
-We first illustrate the hypothetical scenario in Figure \ref{fig:probDesc}.
+Indeed, in recent years multi-output regression has seen great success in statistics, machine learning and many applications, specifically using Gaussian processes (GP) \citep[e.g.,][]{gu2016parallel, lee2019bayesian, diana2020hierarchical}.
+One primary technical convenience afforded by GP is that correlated outputs can be expressed as a realization from a single GP, where commonalities are modeled through inducing cross-correlations between outputs \citep[e.g.,][]{ver1998constructing}.
+Besides that, the uncertainty quantification capability of GPs and their ability to handle flexible model priors have rendered them especially useful in decision-making applications amongst others such as Bayesian optimization \citep{frazier2018tutorial}, reinforcement learning and bandits \citep{srinivas2009gaussian}, experimental design \citep{gramacy2015local}, computer experiments \citep{ba2012composite}, calibration and reliability \citep{kontar2018nonparametric}.
+In this paper, we refer to this class of models based on GP for estimating multiple outputs as ``multi-output GP'' (MGP).